Search This Blog

 Which translates to "All that is more fun than lorry driving is drinking red cooldrink and smooching girls".
 And now can we please have a moment of silence for oom Stiaan, once a very successful owner of a fleet of yellow machines who, after his divorce, rented a flat in Cape Town and had his secretary word an advert for his services as a gentleman of negotiable affection.

 And he was a true gentleman.
 "I always took a third of my weight on my elbows, slept on the wet spots and never had the heart to charge the ladies either," he told me as we drove to fetch a Tata Telcoline bakkie he had won in an SMS competition I had in The Driver newspaper.
-He sent over 500 SMS messages.
+He sent over 500 SMS entries.
 What a bloke.

 Nissan GT-R